jyleong/rasa-serverless-toggle/README.md

 `> aws configure`

-Use your key and secret credentials; Find your proper region in aws console (default us-east-1); Last section set to json
+Use key and secret credentials; Find a proper region in aws console (default us-east-1); Last section set to json

 # Installation of python packages on lambda